ahmedoshelmy/Hot-Graphics-Engine/readme.md

 # Keyboard Keys

 - WASD to move
+- Pick objects to the inventory with right mouse click
-- P to pick things in the inventory
+- When picking other object the object in the hand goes to the inventory
 - I to show the inventory
-- C to hide the inventory
+- ESC to hide the inventory
-- O to open and close doors
+- Open doors with right click mouse
 - Q to go up
 - E to go down